PixelWeaver/Gender-Bias-in-Age-Recognition-using-Face-Data/README.md

 ## Dataset
 We will be relying on the the [OUI-Adience Face Image Project](https://talhassner.github.io/home/projects/Adience/Adience-data.html?fbclid=IwAR3oevRX2opUvkx6Iome4SCFYEvYsFoXbUva_uQGgZVafQ__TyEU2LkjyN8) to train, validate and test our architecture.
-Because the age outputs are sometimes given as values and sometimes as intervals, we will consider that there is a heteroscedastic aleatoric uncertainty.

 ## Interesting references
 1. [Review of Deep Learning Techniques for Gender Classification in Images](https://link.springer.com/chapter/10.1007/978-981-13-0761-4_102)